 Here are some popular double degree combos and how they work in practice:

-- Law + Arts: Arts sharpens your critical thinking and cultural awareness — essential for roles in policy, human rights, or diplomacy where legal skills alone aren't enough.
+- Law + Arts: Arts sharpens your critical thinking and cultural awareness, which are essential for roles in policy, human rights, or diplomacy where legal skills alone are not enough.

-- Engineering + Commerce: Great for future leaders in infrastructure or tech.
+- Engineering + Commerce: Great for future leaders in infrastructure or technology.
 You’ll gain both technical design skills and the business acumen to manage budgets, teams, or even your own startup.

 - Science + Education: Perfect if you want to teach.
 You build subject expertise in science while qualifying as a teacher — a high-demand combo, especially in STEM.